 - Put the ice cream mixture into the ice cream machine, and process according to the manufacturer’s instructions.
 Five minutes before it is done, add the brownie batter to the machine.

 - Scoop the ice cream into bowls or cones and enjoy!

 Store leftover ice cream in an airtight container in the freezer.
 It should stay fresh for about a month.
 Be sure to allow plenty of time to thaw it out before eating it – it will be frozen solid.

 Learn to make SAFE, tasty food for your family.
 Join my community today and start getting all my best tips, tricks, and allergy friendly recipes in your inbox.

 For the brownie batter:

-Place the ingredients for the brownie batter into a bowl and stir well.
+- Put the ingredients for the brownie batter into a bowl and stir well.
 If the flour you use makes the batter too dry, add a little more melted buttery spread.
 Place the batter into the refrigerator to chill.

+- Pour the ice cream mixture into your ice cream maker.
 Process according to the manufacturer's instructions.

-Serve immediately, or store in the freezer.
+- Serve immediately, or store in the freezer.
 If you store in the freezer, you will need to allow time for the ice cream to thaw slightly before eating.